 - Average GPA: 3.53

 Your passport to the world.
-At least 55% of students have international experiences via Central-sponsored programs.
+At least 55% of graduates have international experiences via Central-sponsored programs.
 Students may study during a semester or summer for academic credit on five continents.
-Central hosts director-led programs and partners with other institutions to provide global experiential learning opportunities around the world.
+Central provides global experiential learning opportunities around the world.
 Students in music ensembles have an opportunity to perform internationally.
 Noncredit-bearing experiences are also sponsored through athletics and volunteer opportunities.
+(Please note that international travel has been suspended health and safety reasons during the pandemic.)

 Employers know when they hire a Central graduate, they get the job done.
 Nearly 100% of Central’s graduates are employed in a field of interest, enrolled in graduate or professional school or are engaged in meaningful volunteer work, such as the Peace Corps, AmeriCorps or Teach for America within one year of graduation.